ldcas-uc3m/TFM/parts/state_of_the_art.typ

 whether the data from the register is put in the output data bus), and chip-select (`CS`, which enables the register).
 When a CPU wants to read or write to memory, it activates its `R/W` signal and takes control of the `DATA` bus.
-This signal is directly connected, as shown in @fig:mmreg, to the `OE` input of all registers, as well as the inverted signal to the `CE` input, so that when a write operation is requested (`R/W` signal set high), the data is stored to the register, and if it's low, the value from the register is sent to the bus.
+This signal is directly connected---as shown in #ref(<fig:mmreg>)---to the `OE` input of all registers, as well as the inverted signal to the `CE` input, so that when a write operation is requested (`R/W` signal set high), the data is stored to the register, and if it's low, the value from the register is sent to the bus.
 In order to select which register is selected, a decoder is connected to the `CS` signal, so that the register is only enabled if it's the one that is addressed @Bulić2024[chap.
-1.1 -- 1.2].
+1.1--1.2].

+#figure(
+  image("../img/memory_mapped_register.svg", width: 45%),
+  caption: [A simple memory-mapped register @Bulić2024[fig. 1.4]], ) <fig:mmreg>

 // address decoding
-This decoder can be a simple AND gate set to the specific address of the register, as the one in @fig:mmreg, or some other type of more complex logic, such as a multiplexer.

-@Bulić2024[chap.
-1.3 -- 1.5].
+For decoding these addresses, there are two main methods: _full address decoding_, where the circuit tries to match the whole address, as is the case in
+@fig:mmreg; and _partial address decoding_, where the circuit only matches a subset of bits---typically the most significant bits---to determine if the address belongs to the device.
+To map registers from the same device consecutively in partial address decoding---useful for creating abstractions in software---the least significant bits are also matched with simple AND gates, as shown in @fig:partial-address-decoding.
+Partial address matching is the preffered way of implementing devices in hardware, as it requires less logic gates to implement @Bulić2024[chap.
+1.3--1.5].

 #figure(
-  image("../img/memory-mapped_register.svg", width: 50%),
+  image("../img/partial_address_decoding.svg", width: 80%),
-  caption: [A simple memory-mapped register @Bulić2024[fig. 1.4]], ) <fig:mmreg>
+  caption: [Partial address decoding of eight registers @Bulić2024[fig. 1.8]], ) <fig:partial-address-decoding>

-=== MMIO implementations <sec:mmio-impl>
+=== I/O implementation and simulation <sec:devices-impl>

 ==== Z80 peripherals

-=== MMIO simulation
+@Black2018ZX1 @Black2018ZX2 @Black2018ZX3

 ==== Devices in WepSIM
+Due to the fact that devices in WepSIM are implemented on their own separate memory address space, WepSIM's Control Unit (@fig:wepsim-cu) includes two pins connected to the control bus---`IOR` and `IOW`---in order to signal a read or write operation to a device.
+As shown in @fig:wepsim-ep, the keyboard and display devices only have a data register and a status register, but the rest of the devices include an extra control register.
+The registers are addressed by reading the 2-byte port address from the address bus, and they use partial addressing, where the first byte selects the device and the last byte, the register @wepsimHandbook[chap.
+2.5--2.6].

+// specifics
+As described in @sec:devices-impl, the timer device

+// == CREATOR???